AndyMacDroo/service-able/README.md

 # service-able

-A very simple health check framework for applications written in python.
+A very simple health check framework for applications, written in python.

 ### Defining Services